About Euclid Timber Frames, LC

 A typical timber frame can be subdivided into bents and bays.
 Figure #3 to the right, the end bent of our simple frame from above has been highlighted.
 A bent basically defines the shape and size of the house and can take on many styles.
 See the design page for illustrations of other types of bents (design styles section).
 The given names of the individual parts are common names, though other names exist.
 The bay is the area between bents as shown in Figure #4.
 A typical bay might also have common rafters instead of purlins depending on the style of your home.

 If you've still got questions about how a timber frame works, let us know by clicking here: "I've still got questions about timber framing."
-If you'd like to contact us about designing your timber frame, send us a message through the contact page.
+If you'd like to contact us about designing your timber frame, fill out our design questionnaire which you can find here.